coveo/source.coveo.com/_posts/2018-12-05-coveo-for-sitecore-5-product-manager-blog.md

 ## Agility

 The previous indexing process was a bit vague for newcomers and veterans alike.
 The Sitecore Indexing Manager did not offer much when it comes to feedback, which meant that users had to dig into logs to find the relevant information.
-Field management was done in the configuration files, forcing users to require server access for every field inclusion and exclusion.The Coveo for Sitecore Command Center centralizes all configurations related to indexing, field management and cloud communication actions in one comprehensive user interface embedded in Sitecore.
+Field management was done in the configuration files, forcing users to require server access for every field inclusion and exclusion.
+The Coveo for Sitecore Command Center centralizes all configurations related to indexing, field management, and cloud communication actions in one comprehensive user interface embedded in Sitecore.

 This new piece of the Coveo for Sitecore software includes the Coveo indexing manager, which allows you start and closely monitor the indexing process to see exactly what’s happening at every stage.